 advertisement

-The pop artists set to perform hits from her six-track EP, It’s Always At Night, released last November.
+The pop artist is set to perform hits from her six-track EP, It’s Always At Night, released last November.
 It features the bubbly hit “Running Home,” which has struck a chord on multiple Billboard Canada Airplay charts, showcasing how the west coast native has charmed listeners with her diaristic songwriting, turning them into upbeat bops made for in-person listening.

 Tickets are available here.